This integration is certified by Stitch. For support, contact Stitch support.

 Free historical data loads

-The first seven days of replication for a new integration are free.
+The first seven days of replication, beginning when data is first replicated, are free.
 Rows replicated from the new integration during this time won’t count towards your quota.
 Stitch offers this as a way of testing new integrations, measuring usage, and ensuring historical data volumes don’t quickly consume your quota.

 Replicating Google Analytics Data